FORCE advocates for families facing hereditary breast and ovarian cancer in areas such as access to care, research funding, insurance, and privacy.

-A key provision of PDUFA-V is to improve drug development and review by taking a more systematic approach to looking at benefit-risk assessment for new drugs that considers disease severity and unmet medical needs.
-The Patient-Focused Drug Development Initiative allows the FDA to choose 20 different disease areas for concentration.
-Over the next 5 years, the FDA will conduct quarterly public meetings for each of the chosen diseases.
+A key provision of PDUFA-V is to improve drug development and review by taking a more systematic approach to benefit-risk assessment for new drugs; one that considers disease severity and unmet medical needs.
+The Patient-Focused Drug Development Initiative directs the FDA to choose 20 different disease areas for concentration.
+During this time, the FDA will conduct quarterly public meetings for each of the chosen diseases.
 Topics discussed will include:

 These meetings will include participation of FDA review divisions, the relevant patient advocacy community, and other interested stakeholders.

-FORCE in partnership with advocacy groups representing other hereditary cancer syndromes supplied oral and written testimony to the FDA for the inclusion of hereditary cancer syndromes to be included under the list of disease states which would receive special consideration.
+FORCE, in partnership with advocacy groups representing other hereditary cancer syndromes, presented oral and written testimony to the FDA for the inclusion of hereditary cancer syndromes in the list of disease states which would receive special consideration.
 The FDA chose breast cancer but not ovarian cancer or hereditary cancer as one of the disease areas on which it will focus.
-The full list of diseases to be addressed in FY 2013-2015 can be found in the April 14, 2013 Federal Register notice.
+The full list of diseases to be addressed in FY 2013-2015 can be found on the FDA's Patient Focused Drug Development webpage.
 A date for the Breast Cancer meeting has yet to be set.
-Current information on the disease area meetings can be found on the FDA website.
 A slide-show on Patient-Focused Drug Development can be viewed here.

 We urged the FDA to add hereditary cancer syndromes to the list of disease priorities in the patient-focused drug development initiative.
 The hereditary cancer community bears a heavy cancer burden.
 It's time to remedy this disparity while optimizing the promise of personalized medicine.
 Below is a discussion of reasons why we believe that hereditary cancer syndromes should be included as a disease focus by the FDA: